AlessioRepetto/automated_press_review/README.md

 This project was created to explore whether data science and artificial intelligence can support a more reflective way of reading the news.

 The goal is not to replace journalism, nor to claim neutrality through automation.
-The project starts from the assumption that every representation of the news is naturally partial, and its purpose is to make this partiality easier to observe by analysing multiple sources together, identifying recurring themes, detecting connections between concepts, and reducing the dependence on the framing of any single outlet.
+The project starts from the assumption that every representation of the news is naturally partial, and its purpose is to make this partiality easier to observe by analysing multiple sources together, identifying recurring themes, detecting connections between concepts, and reducing the dependence on the framing of any single news source.

 From this perspective, the project has both a technical and an ethical motivation: using automation not to accelerate passive consumption of information, but to support critical reading, comparison, and awareness.